bernardocarvalho/MARTe2/Docs/User/source/tutorial/epics/epics3/epics3.rst

 EPICS example 3
 ---------------

-In this case, the objective is to monitor the outputs of the system using EPICSv7.
-Note how information can be better organized with structured types:
+Finally, the objective of this example is to monitor the outputs of the system using EPICSv7.

 .. image:: ./epics3_RT1.png
   :width: 800